GDPR From the 25th May 2018, the below Data Privacy Notice shall apply

 What is the legal basis for processing your personal data?

-Under Article 6 (1a) of the GDPR, the legal basis that MexCC employs for processing your personal data is that you, the ‘Data Subject’ have given us your consent to the processing of your personal data for one or more specific purposes, as described in this Data Privacy Notice.
+Under Article 6 (1a) of the GDPR, the legal basis that MexCC employs for processing your personal data is that you, the ‘Data Subject’ have given us your personal data for one or more specific purposes, as described in this Data Privacy Notice.

 Sharing your personal data